triggermesh/docs/docs/targets/awseventbridge.md

 ![Event buses](../images/awseventbridge-target/associate-partner-event-source-4.png)

-Your can now start creating rules that trigger on certain events in the AWS EventBridge console.
+Your can now start creating rules that trigger on certain events in the Amazon EventBridge console.

-For more information about using AWS EventBridge, please refer to the [EventBridge user guide][userguide].
+For more information about using Amazon EventBridge, please refer to the [EventBridge user guide][userguide].

 ## Event Types

-The AWS EventBridge event Target can consume events of any type.
+The Amazon EventBridge event Target can consume events of any type.

 [intro]: https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html
 [userguide]: https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-getting-set-up.html